minyez/minyez.github.io/_posts/2025-08-10-tracking_website_usage/2025-08-10-tracking_website_usage.md

 fixed time windows and time limit.

 To make LeechBlock work, I need first to set it up to make it aware of the websites to block.
-In the `Options` tab of LeechBlock, it offers 6 customizable blocking rules.
+In the `Options` tab of LeechBlock, it offers customizable blocking rules up to 30 sets.
 I name one of them as "SNS and videos", and enter the domains of relevant websites, either by wildcard or secondary subdomain.
 This is shown in Figure [1](#fig:lb_setup).